efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 ## Is general algorithms appropriate for summarizing episodes?

+<p align="center">**No!**</p>

-**No!** Narratives (such as movies and TV shows) present a different and more complex structure.
+Narratives (such as movies and TV shows) present a different and more complex structure.
 They deliver information piecemeal and the direction of the story changes multiple times as events unfold.
 Both cognitive analysis and screenwriting theory suggest that humans and automatic approaches alike should access a high level structure delineated by central events in order to understand, create or summarize a story.

 Hence, <u>we hypothesize that general summarization algorithms cannot be transferred directly from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes</u>.

-## Our solution: Incorporating narrative structure
+## Our solution: Incorporating narrative structure knowledge

 **How is narrative structure defined?**

 According to screenwriting theory [4], all films and TV shows independently of their genre have a common high-level structure.
 In order for a story to be compelling, certain key events, called turning points (TPs) should be present in specific points of the story.
 These key events further segment the story into meaningful semantic sections (i.e., acts).

 There are several different schemes describing the narrative structure.
-Here, we use a modern variation of traditional schemes that serves  as a practical guide for screenwriters.
+Here, we use a modern variation that serves  as practical guide for screenwriters.
 According to that scheme there are <u>5 turning points</u> which segment the narrative into <u>6 thematic sections</u>.
 We are mostly interested in the definition of the **turning points**:

 <span style='color:green'>**TP1** Opportunity: Introductory event to the story occurring right after the presentation of the story setting and some background information about the protagonists.</span>